TheDarkCode/AngularAzureSearch/README.md

        10. Re-adding file merging / compilation (ie: generating a new site.js with full comments).
 (Will be added by Build 20)

 ######Known Issues/Warnings:
-  - WebRole css issues with Firefox only impact Homes page currently.
-  - Search page scrolls down slightly on load, but subsequent loads when scroll position is unaltered are not affected.
   - dlMenu animations do not render properly in all instances.
 Delayed in some cases.
   - Url still contains filters and orderby parameters after leaving Homes page.
   - Confirm Email not tested.
 Manage user account view will be resolved in next update.
-  - Existing template for geosearches are not configured for mobile.
-  - Handling long usernames is partially fixed.
-Improvements will be made.
   - External login providers (Facebook / Twitter / Google / Microsoft) are not implemented yet.
 Will be added in the coming updates.
   - Limitation for Cors is that it must have the correct URI syntax.
 Do not add "www." if it is not necessary.
 Future updates will address this.